 Is it Fresh? or has it Been Frozen?

 Frozen, at least it SHOULD have been Previously Frozen.
-Most Poke will display a sign saying it has been previously Frozen and a lot of people look at this a sign if lower quality.
+Most Poke will display a sign saying it has been previously Frozen and a lot of people look at this as a sign of lower quality.
 But this couldn’t be further from the truth.
 Ahi Should ALWAYS be frozen prior to Consumption Raw.

 Sorry, but we have a little unpleasant truth here.
 But some Tuna can carry the odd unpleasant parasite.
 If eaten raw you do run the risk of picking these up…Sorry.
 However, Freezing the Fish Beforehand kills off pretty much everything making it safe to consume!
 This is what is meant by Sashimi Grade Fish and any good Poke should be made from Sashimi Grade Tuna.